How to effectively tag for cloud spend management

 It is extremely helpful to have a centralised IT team own this process whenever possible, as they will be able to best define a global tagging policy in a consistent way.
 Don’t forget to get buy-in and feedback from key stakeholders before implementing this policy.

 2. Carry out consistent reporting

 Organisations should try to report on their tagging efforts on at least a weekly basis.
 This will help show the current state of the tagging initiative, and allow them to track improvements in tag coverage, making the benefits of your tagging efforts measurable.

 3. Alert team members to their obligations

 Alerts can be as simple as creating signal emails for team members involved with resources that require tags.
-This way, no cloud resource will slip through the cracks un-categorized.
+This way, no cloud resource will slip through the cracks un-categorised.

 4. Implement automation

-Once a functional tagging strategy has been implemented and standardized, organizations should consider automating tagging processes.
+Once a functional tagging strategy has been implemented and standardised, organisations should consider automating tagging processes.
 Establish consistent naming conventions to help automatically categorize these tags into silos.
 Alerting should also be automated as soon as possible.